 If you’re wondering why it’s so expensive, you should head to a coffee farm in Kona to find out exactly what makes up the tasty coffee of Kona.

-Most tours offer education about the coffee industry, its culture, history, and processes that play an integral role in creating your favorite cup of java.
+Most coffee farms tours offer education about the coffee industry, its culture, history, and processes that play an integral role in creating your favorite cup of java.